Revanth-03/netflix-clone/README.md

 # Netflix Clone

 This project is a Netflix clone built using React.js.
 It leverages The Movie Database (TMDb) API to fetch movie data, including Netflix originals, trending movies, top-rated movies, and movies by genre.
 Users can browse through different categories, view movie details, and watch trailers.
+You can also view the live version of the project [here](https://netflix-clone-55c22.web.app/).

 ## Table of Contents